 With your favorite pair of full-length or cropped work pants, wear heels with a pair of sheer, knee-high socks, like these from Shimera, to eliminate the need for full pantyhose.
 They come in four hues.

-Socks for Casual Sneakers
+The best socks for Casual Sneakers

-Converse No-Slip, No-Show Socks, $20, Amazon
+- Converse Made for Chucks Socks, $20, Amazon

 If you prefer socks to stay hidden, a pair of comfortable no-show socks should be your go-to.
-These no-show socks, featured in TODAY's Better Basics segment with lifestyle expert Jenn Falik, covers enough of the foot to stay in place while remaining out of sight.
+These no-show socks, featured in TODAY's Better Basics segment with lifestyle expert Jenn Falik, cover enough of the foot to stay in place while remaining out of sight.
 Best of all, they don't slip.
 Invisible socks?
 Win.

-Socks for Running Shoes
+The best socks for Running Shoes

 To get the scoop on the best socks for running, we went right to an expert source: marathoner Brigitte Bradford, who logged more than 2,000 miles last year.
 "While training for my first marathon in 2012, I would run in whatever socks I found in my drawer.
 I had blisters and hot spots everywhere, but my feet finally got a break when my training partner introduced me to the Nike Elite Cushioned No-Show socks.
 It was a Cinderella moment — perfect fit, light and no blisters!"